 I’ve spent a lot of time around toddlers lately.
 Recently, I hosted my two-year-old nephew for a few days, and I currently am on a trip with my daughter to Grandma’s house.
 Several times in the past few weeks I’ve thought, “Wow.
 I wish I could react to life’s little challenges by throwing myself on the ground and screaming bloody murder or by repeating what I want until I’ve ground down the other person’s will to resist.”

 I started to imagine what it would be like if everybody in the office behaved like toddlers for a day.
+What would toddler behavior in the board room look like?
 And here’s where my imagination led me…

 You’ve got a first-thing-in-the-morning meeting.
 As your co-workers start to gather, you linger behind, fiddling with the knick knacks on other peoples’ desks.
 When asked if you plan on attending, shout, “No!
 I don’t want to!
 No!
 No!
 Nooooo!”
 Sit on the floor and hold out your coffee cup.
 “I want more milk!”

 Finally in the meeting room, make a bee-line for the breakfast table.
 Take the last bagel.
 Make eye contact with the co-worker across from you and say, as if throwing down a gauntlet, “Mine.”
 Repeat until your co-worker cries or tries to snatch the bagel from you.
 Run away.